MoiseRousseau/Salome-PFLOTRAN-Interface/README.md

 # Salome PFLOTRAN Interface

 Interface the Salome CAD software (https://www.salome-platform.org/) with the finite volume PFLOTRAN reactive transport subsurface simulator (https://www.pflotran.org/).
-This interface take the form of a Python plugin in Salome software (write in Python 3) and export mesh and region created by Salome mesh module into a readable format by PFLOTRAN code.
+This interface take the form of a Python plugin in Salome software (write in Python 3) and export mesh and groups created by Salome mesh module into a readable format by PFLOTRAN code.
 Various PFLOTRAN input format are implemented (ASCII and HDF5 file and unstructured implicit/explicit grid description).
 This plugin was developped to facilitate simulation of several phenomenons in complex geometries which can not be generated and/or meshed within PFLOTRAN.

 ## Features
 * Export 3D meshes created within Salome mesh module in a readable format by PFLOTRAN.